-Business to Enterprise Identity Scenarios
+Business to Employees Identity Scenarios

-The B2E (Business to Enterprise) scenario involves applications that are used by employee users.
+The B2E (Business to Employees) scenario involves applications that are used by employee users.
 These are applications that are targeted toward users who are typically acting on behalf of an organization such as an employer, a university, or a group in which they are a member, as opposed to acting on their own behalf.

 Such applications that are custom written by the organization may use the OIDC/OAuth protocol to externalize authentication whereas those that have been purchased will often use the SAML protocol.
-In either case, the enterprise will typically want to use some form of Enterprise connection, such as a SAML Identity Provider, ADFS, Google Apps, Azure AD or a directory service such as AD or OpenLDAP, and less frequently, a custom DB, for authentication of enterprise users.
+In either case, the enterprise will typically want to use some form of Enterprise connection, such as a SAML Identity Provider, ADFS, Google Workspace, Azure AD or a directory service such as AD or OpenLDAP, and less frequently, a custom DB, for authentication of enterprise users.

 For a business that is creating or integrating applications with Auth0 for a B2E environment, there are several requirements that are common for this scenario.
 This guide will summarize the most common requirements for B2E applications and explain the Auth0 features which help meet each need.

 Most businesses already have a corporate identity repository which has information on all the employee users and user profile information.
 It may also contain information on partners and contractors.
-A common requirement for the B2E scenario therefore, is to allow such users to log in via Auth0 Enterprise connections such as SAML2 providers, ADFS, Google Apps, Azure AD or an on-premise corporate directory service.
+A common requirement for the B2E scenario therefore, is to allow such users to log in via Auth0 Enterprise connections such as SAML2 providers, ADFS, Google Workspace, Azure AD or an on-premise corporate directory service.
 This is attractive to users because it allows them to avoid creating yet another username and password for each application and instead leverage the same login credential across all their enterprise applications.

 This is especially attractive to security interests within the company because user credentials are only exposed to the identity stack instead of to each application.
 Furthermore, this architecture allows the business to retain control over access to applications because the enterprise identity provider provides a single shutoff point.
 If a user leaves the organization, administrators can simply disable the user’s account in the corporate identity provider and the user can no longer log in to any of the applications using that identity provider.